Snowflake SnowPro Advanced - Architect Certification Exam Syllabus

 - Monitoring and alerting

-• Use of the Account Usage and Information schemas
+• Use of the Account Usage and the Information schemas

 • Resource monitoring